-- Talking with your parent about his or her needs and expectations, your availability to help and your limitations, and your feelings will help prevent misunderstandings and tension in your relationship.
+- Talk with your parent about his or her needs and expectations, your availability and limitations, and your feelings.
+These discussions can help prevent confusion and tension in your relationship.

-- Setting up a system to organize your caregiving responsibilities and asking for help from family and friends can make the tasks seem more manageable.
+- Organize your caregiving responsibilities and ask for help from family and friends to make the tasks seem more manageable.